Portable exercise equipment for your caravan

 With all that fresh air and (hopefully) sunshine, your caravanning holiday is likely to feature plenty of time outdoors – some of it more active than other times.
 Whether you are hiking, mountain biking, or simply walking to explore, you’ll feel the benefit of that exercise.

-So, the good news is that several UK suppliers offer just that opportunity.
+The good news is that several UK suppliers offer just that opportunity.

 The keys to travel exercise equipment